Jappowski/P2C/README.md

     > Next Round
 ```

-The current development backend is **Online Subsystem Null**, used for LAN testing in the editor and local packaged builds.
-Steam integration is intentionally kept separate from gameplay and lobby logic and is reserved for packaged-build testing.
+The current multiplayer backend is **Online Subsystem Null**, used for LAN testing in both the editor and packaged Windows builds.
+The session and gameplay architecture is intentionally kept independent of a specific online provider, allowing another subsystem such as Steam to be integrated separately.

 ## Features